IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

-Once again, click the `Run this Action` button and follow the same procedure as before to test this action directly from within your browser.
+Once again, click the `Save` button.

 Notice that you this time need to specify some *JSON* input to specify proper parameter values.
-For instance, you could specify the following input:
+To do this, click on `Change Input` and specify something like the following input:

 ```json
 {